Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living human cells ##

-The charge inversion and ion transport phenomena through nanopores are studied for living cells.
+The TIP5P water model is selected in the nanopore problem. charge inversion and ion transport phenomena through nanopores are studied for living cells.
 The electrostatic molecular dynamics simulations are execcuted (Refs.
 1-5).
 We first talk about the electrostatic code to properly execute molecular dynamics simulation.
 Back to the theme, the charge inversion and "DNA in nanopores" are simulated.